haroldcampbell/ang-interval-service/README.md

     /**
      * Now start the service to handle updating the counter.
      */
-    angIntervalService.start($scope, 1000, {
+    hmcIntervalService.start($scope, 1000, {
         interval_callback: $scope.updateCounter
     });
 ```

-The service will automatically attach a `$destroy` that is used to destroy your `interval_callback` in `angIntervalService`.
+The service will automatically attach a `$destroy` that is used to destroy your `interval_callback` in `hmcIntervalService`.
-This makes it easy to use the angIntervalService in a controller, with the knowledge that the service will be automatically stopped once the controller has gone out of scope.
+This makes it easy to use the hmcIntervalService in a controller, with the knowledge that the service will be automatically stopped once the controller has gone out of scope.

 Altogether, the example looks like this...

 ```
-angular.module('app').controller('HomeCtrl', ['$scope', 'angIntervalService',
+angular.module('app').controller('HomeCtrl', ['$scope', 'hmcIntervalService',
-       function($scope, angIntervalService) {
+       function($scope, hmcIntervalService) {
            /**
             * This could be a call to a service or factory that need to be routinely called.
             */